skramm/cpphtmltags/docs/manual.md

 All the potential errors you might do while writing your code (say, trying to write something like `<p><p>abc</p></p>`, which is illegal) will throw an error.
 - With the classical API, your program will stop (unless you try to catch them, but that would be tedious).
 - With the macro-based API, your program will continue, and you will get in stderr a nice information log, with the location of the error in your code.
+However, due to the macro mechanism, you have much less flexibility, only a subset of the API is available.
 For more details, [see here](#macro).